nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 #### Usage

-Here is an example on how to test for the presence of a Nuxeo service:
+Example of how to test for the presence of a Nuxeo service:

 ```
 @RunWith(FeaturesRunner.class)